polkadot-fellows/Evaluations/evidence/alin/0004-alin-retain-I-2025.md

 using 3 cores.
 This is not ideal, since being a static parameter, it would apply to all parachains regardless of their assigned coretime, leading to increased resource usage on validators and less than ideal spam protection.

-This is one of the main blockers for enabling elastic scaling on polkadot.
+This is one of the main blockers for enabling elastic scaling on Polkadot.
 The PR also removes and refactors a lot of code which used to handle the potential of async backing not being enabled, which is no longer possible on production networks.
 Link to the PR: https://github.com/paritytech/polkadot-sdk/pull/7254.

 2. Collator protocol revamp